 New energy efficient boiler.

-Most electrical items including fridge-freezer, dishwasher and washing machine are new and 'A' rated or above.
+Most electrical items including fridge-freezer, dishwasher and washing machine are new and 'A++' rated or above and use minimal water or electricity.

 Only well dried local hardwood logs and smokeless fuel nuggets are burnt in our log burner.